-Continue to embed Modern

-Slavery considerations within

-the procurement process and

-practice, especially beyond the

-central procurement team.
+Continue to embed Modern Slavery considerations within practice, especially beyond the central procurement process and central procurement team.

 Explore the data we have available in more detail to ensure we are targeting high risk suppliers.

 Work with peers across the sector to share and learn on the best approaches to tackle Modern Slavery.